psychemedia/storytelling-notes/devils-violin.md

 Without knowing how he had entered, he found himself in a dark room where three men, dressed in black like his guide, were playing at strajak by no other light than their glittering eyes.
 On the table were piles of gold, and a jug from which each one drank in his turn.

-"Brothers," said the black man, "I bring you friend Sswan- da, whom you have long known by reputation.
+"Brothers," said the black man, "I bring you friend Sswanda, whom you have long known by reputation.
 I thought to please you on this feast-day by giving you a little music."

 "A good idea!" said one of the players.
 Then, taking the jug, he handed it to Sswanda, saying, "Here, piper, drink and play."